Open-EO/openeo-python-client/docs/udf.rst

 Illustration of data chunking in ``apply`` with a  UDF
 ========================================================
 Chunk_polygon can be used to apply a specific kind of process to spatial chunks of a data cube.

 In the following example, we repeat the method of rescaling a data cube using chunk_polygon.
-Furthermore, in this example, we show that with the Geojson file, users can try with shapefile if they want to and fed in as a feature collection.
-Though a function to read JSON is shown here, you can replace it with your process.

 .. code-block:: python
     :linenos:
-    :caption: UDF alongwith chunk_polygon
+    :caption: UDF along with chunk_polygon
     :emphasize-lines: 14-25

     import openeo